TheRenegadeCoder/image-titler/README.md

 defined as the following:

 > Titles are split in half by the closest space and displayed using two solid red bars
 > with a white text overlay on the upper right portion of the image.
+In addition, logos
+> can be added which will affect the bar color.

 For example: